 Educational performances provide young people and families in particular with an opportunity to discover the many facets of opera in an enjoyable, hands-on way.
-The Festival Académie’s young participants, young musicians and artists involved in the Festival programme, take Musical Encounters to audiences in hospital settings, social housing projects and isolated areas.
+The Festival Académie’s young participants, young artists involved in the Festival programme take Musical Encounters to audiences in hospital settings, social housing projects and isolated areas.

 — AMATEUR ARTISTIC PRACTICE - 2023

 FRED NEVCHE & VAN KUIJK QUARTET — Musician and poet Fred Nevche and the Van Kuijk Quartet build a common project with eight adults from the Grand Réal ESAT (La Bourguette association) suffering from autistic spectrum disorder, who have followed opera awareness courses with Passerelles for many years.
 A dozen writing workshops will allow all of them to express themselves, the results being set to music by the quartet.

 Public performance: Friday 9 June, Hôtel Maynier d'Oppède in Aix-en-Provence.